Important note: databases that have been loaded in Jedox version 7.1 cannot be loaded in version 7.0 or older!

 Note 1: to avoid display errors, delete your browser’s cache and cookies before you start Jedox Web.

-Note 2: in Windows operating systems with user control, the Jedox OLAP Server Manager is only available for the user who has installed Jedox.
+Note 2: in Windows operating systems with user control, the Jedox In-Memory DB Server is only available for the user who has installed Jedox.

 Note 3: : the setup will automatically change the script name in the sep.inc.php script during update to the sep.inc.default.php script ((resp. if Drilldown is enabled to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
 If you have used a custom script before, you need to re-include it in sep.inc.php after the update.